Nesselrode: Nesselrode-Ehreshoven line

 The Nesselrode-Ehreshoven line were made Imperial barons in 1653 and Imperial Counts in 1710.
 Some members of the Nesselrode-Ehreshoven branch settled in Russian Empire, in the 18th century, where they held prominent positions and became incorporated into the Russian nobility.
 Count Wilhelm Karl von Nesselrode-Ehreshoven (1724–1810) served as the Ambassador of Catherine the Great to Portugal.
 His son, Count Karl Robert von Nesselrode-Ehreshoven (1780–1862), served as Russian Minister of Foreign Affairs from 1814 to 1856, while his son, Count Dimitri von Nesselrode-Ehreshoven (1816–1906), served in the Russian State Duma and held the position of Oberhofmeister at Imperial Court of Russia.

 Nesselrode-Hugenpoēt line

 Carl-Theodor, Baron von Nesselrode-Hugenpoēt, served as a major in the Bavarian army.
-His brother, Baron Maximilian von Nesselrode-Hugenpoēt, who later became a Generalmajor, was confirmed as a baron on 22 August 1814, in the Kingdom of Bavaria.
+His brother, Baron Maximilian Friedrich von Nesselrode-Hugenpoēt (1773-1851), who later became a Generalmajor, was confirmed as a baron on 22 August 1814, in the Kingdom of Bavaria.
 The title of Baron in Bavaria was also confirmed in 1822 to Baron Carl Anselm Franz von Nesselrode-Hugenpoēt, who served as Bavarian Hauptmann.